 Because T2DM is a multifactorial disease, olive polyphenols might have multifaceted anti-hyperglycemic effects.
-Firstly, hydroxytyrosol and oleuropein have been shown, in vitro, a strong inhibition of amylase andαglucosidase (Adefegha et al., 2012; Xiao et al., 2013).
-Actually, our unpublished data show the same effect of the studied olive tree extract (rich in hydroxytyrosol) on α -glucosidase and α -mannosidase.
-On the other hand, polyphenols can act as direct suppressors of the proteins involved in the intestinal transport of dietary carbohydrate (Hanhineva et al., 2010).
-This would result in the suppressed digestion of starch and therefore a lower glycemic response to foods.
-Furthermore, Polyphenols might affect glucose metabolism via a reduction of glucose release from the liver or a stimulation of cellular glucose uptake, which lead to reduced plasma glucose (Hanhineva et al., 2010; Gonzalez et al., 1992).
-Oleuropein and hydroxytyrosol (two phenols abundant in the studied extract) enhance glucose induced insulin secretion following oral glucose challenge in human subjects (de Bock et al., 2013), and protect insulin-secreting β-cells against toxic H2O2 by maintaining normal redox homeostasis during an oxidative stress (Cumaôglu et al., 2011).
+Firstly, hydroxytyrosol and oleuropein have been shown, in vitro, a strong inhibition of amylase andα-glucosidase [34, 35].
+Actually, our unpublished data show the same effect of the studied olive tree extract (rich in hydroxytyrosol) on α glucosidase and α -mannosidase.
+On the other hand, polyphenols can act as direct suppressors of the proteins involved in he intestinal transport of dietary carbohydrate [36].
+This would result in the suppressed digestion of starch therefore glycemic and а lower response to foods.Furthermore, Polyphenols might affect glucose metabolism via a reduction of glucose release from the liver or a stimulation of cellular glucose uptake, which lead to 37].Oleuropein reduced plasma glucose [36, and hydroxytyrosol (two phenols abundant in the studied extract) enhance glucoseinduced insulin secretion following oral glucose challenge in human subjects [28], and protect insulinsecreting β -cells against toxic H2O2 by maintaining normal redox homeostasis during an oxidative stress [37].